 This hat can be made from many different fabrics, but the fabric should always be stretchy, so use only knits.

 You can use:

-- Combed/uncombed laid-in knit (elastic one) → Laid-in knit - Prints
+- Combed/uncombed laid-in knit → Laid-in knits

 Use your judgment when choosing your material and the appropriate size.
 Regular knits are usually more flexible and pliable than laid-in knits - consider the properties of your material when choosing the right size.

-I recommend sewing the hat on an overlock machine (if you have one).
+My tip: I recommend sewing the hat on an overlock machine (if you have one).
 But you can get great results with a regular sewing machine.
 Here are some tips for you: